omidarmat/webDevNotes/react/react.md

 1. **Stateless/presentational:** They don't have any state.
 They are usually components that receive some props and then they simply present the received data or other content.
 These are usually small and reusable components, like logo, number of results, and one single item component.
 2. **Stateful:** They do have state.
 Just because they have state, it does not mean they cannot be reusable.
 For instance, a search component does have state and we can reuse it as many times as we need.
 3. **Structural:** These include pages, layouts, or screens of the application, which are oftentimes the result of componsing smaller components together.
-Structural components can be large and non-reusable components, but they don't have to.
+Structural components can be **large and non-reusable components,** but they don't have to.
 Structural components can also be small.
 What matters is that they are responsible for providing some sort of structure to applications, such as pages or layouts.
-So these componeents might not be used in small applications.
+So these components might not be used in small applications.

 ### **Component's API**

 When we build a reusable component, we should think about what props the component needs.

 Any component is always created by someone, and always consumed by someone.
 Obviously, when you are working on your own, the creator and consumer of a component is the same person, but on a team they might very well be different people.
-In any case, it is always a good idea to think in terms of there being a creator and a consumer.
+In any case, it is always a good idea to think in terms of there being a **creator** and a **consumer**.

-The creator is the person who builds a component and defines what props the component can accept.
-The consumer uses the component by specifying values for the props.
-The reason for separation between consumer and creator is that if we have this mindset, we can think of component props as the public API of the component.
+The creator is the person who builds a component and **defines what props** the component can accept.
+The consumer uses the component by **specifying values for the props**.
+The reason for separation between consumer and creator is that if we have this mindset, we can think of component props as the **public API** of the component.

 As a component creator, when we choose what the component consumer is allowed to pass in, we are actually defining the public interface of our component.
 At the same time, we are choosing how much complexity of the component we want to expose to the consumer of the API.
 In the end, a component is just an abstraction.
-It encapsulates a part of the UI and the associated logic into a component and allow consumers to interact with that component via props.
+It encapsulates a part of the UI and the associated logic into a component and allows consumers to interact with that component via props.

-When we decide about what props to allow in component, we need to find a good balance on how strict we want to be, especially about how many props we want to enable for configuration.
+When we decide about what props to allow in the component, we need to find a good balance on how strict we want to be, especially about how many props we want to enable for configuration.

 | Too little props    | Too many props               |
 | ------------------- | ---------------------------- |